-For the three months ended March 31, 2018, the Company generated net financing income of \$95,000 compared to \$6,000 of net financing costs for the same period in 2017.
+For the three months ended June 30, 2018, the Company generated net financing income of \$75,000 compared to \$7,000 of net financing costs for the same period in 2017.
+For the six months ended June 30, 2018, the Company generated net financing income of \$170,000 compared to \$13,000 of net financing costs for the same period in 2017.

 For both periods, financing expenses consisted of stand-by fees on the unused long-term debt facility.
-The interest income increased due to having a higher cash surplus which was earning higher rates of interest through investments in term deposits.
-Additionally, the Company's discounted accounts receivable from clients benefiting from extended payment terms, nearly doubled and resulted in \$40,000 being reallocated from data library sales to interest income, compared to \$21,000 for the same period last year.
+The interest income increased due to having a higher cash surplus which also earned higher rates of interest through investments in term deposits.
+Additionally, the Company discounted accounts receivable from clients benefiting from extended payment terms, and allocated part of the proceeds received form those data library agreements as interest income.
+For the three months ended June 30, 2018, the Company reallocated \$35,000 compared to \$16,000 for the same period in 2017.
+For the six months ended June 30, 2018, the Company reallocated \$75,000 compared to \$37,000 for the same period in 2017.